-For adults, eat no more than a half-pound of locally caught fish each week.
+For most adults, eat no more than a 4 meals of locally caught fish a month.
+One meal is equal to 1/2 of a pound or 8 ounces.
 Children should eat smaller fish meals than adults.

+Adults

-Adults A half pound, uncooked fish fillet is about the size and thickness of two decks of cards, or an adult hand.
+A half pound, uncooked fish fillet is about the size and thickness of two decks of cards, or an adult hand.
 Adults may choose to eat smaller fish meals, like two 4-ounce servings per week, or eat all 8 ounces in one meal.